-Hodgkin's Lymphoma, or Hodgkin's Disease (HD) is one type of a group of cancers called lymphomas.
+Hodgkin's lymphoma, or Hodgkin's disease is one type of a group of cancers called lymphomas.

 Lymphoma is a general term for cancers that develop in the lymphatic system, a part of the body that helps you fight disease and infection.

-Marshfield Clinic's team of specialists will work with you to determine the best possible treatments based on the type and extent of Hodgkin's disease.
-Specific options Marshfield specialists may recommend include:
+Our team of specialists will work with you to determine the best possible treatments based on the type and extent of Hodgkin's disease.
+Specific options our specialists may recommend include:

 Surgery is generally not an effective treatment for Hodgkin's disease and is used only to obtain a biopsy to determine an accurate diagnosis.

-Chemotherapy is the most common treatment for HD.
+Chemotherapy is the most common treatment for Hodgkin's disease.
 Chemotherapy drugs interfere with the growth of cancer cells, eventually causing the cells to die.

-A team of trained Cancer Specialists determines if this type of treatment is right for your cancer.
-Marshfield Clinic uses external-beam radiation for Hodgkin's lymphoma therapy.
+A team of trained cancer specialists determines if this type of treatment is right for your cancer.
+We use external-beam radiation for Hodgkin's lymphoma therapy.

 External-beam radiation is a method for delivering radiation from a machine outside the body.

 Learn more about radiation oncology

 In certain circumstances, use of higher doses of chemotherapy or radiation therapy may be used to treat Hodgkin's disease.